o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md

 {{< preview-new >}}

+Cloud Development Kit (CDK) is a software development framework from AWS for defining cloud infrastructure in your project and provisioning it through AWS Cloud Formation.

-This is an optional CDK application that provides two stacks:
+AWS Core is an optional CDK application that provides two stacks:

 * A core stack to use as the basis for a project's CDK application.
 * An example stack with example resources that can be connected to **ScriptBehavior** samples in Core.